|

 running route 59

 below).
-Part of the London express journeys are incorporated into
+Part of the London express journeys were incorporated

 the bus service timetable.
 The 59 was originally a Lincolnshire Road

-Car route and is now operated by Brylaine
+Car route and was later operated by Brylaine

 Travel as service 113 Spilsby

-- Boston - Spalding (although for a while it was operated as Brylaine's
+- Boston - Spalding (although for a while it was also operated as

 5 from Lincoln to Boston and on to Spalding).
-Kimes also cover
+Kimes also covered

 the part of the route between Boston and Kirton.